Bolesław the Forgotten: Sources which mention his existence

-He is described in the Wielkopolska Chronicle, written in the 14th century, where he is said to have taken power in Poland after the death of his father Mieszko II, as he was the eldest son.
-According to the chronicle he was killed because of his extreme cruelty, and sentenced to the damnatio memoriae.
-The Julian calendar was in use so New Year's Day had not been changed to the first day of January.
+He is described in the Wielkopolska Chronicle, written in the 14th century, where he is said to have taken power in Poland after the death of his father, Mieszko II, as he was the eldest son.
+According to the chronicle, he was killed because of his extreme cruelty and sentenced to the damnatio memoriae.
 The text describes him as follows:

-When he [Mieszko II] died in the year of our Lord 1033, he was succeeded by his first-born son Bolesław.
+When he [Mieszko II] died in the year of our Lord 1033, he was succeeded by his first-born son, Bolesław.
 As soon as he was crowned king, he caused his mother many insults.
-His mother coming from an excellent family, unable to bear his iniquity, having taken her youngest son, Casimir, returned to her native land in Saxony, to Brunswick, and having placed there her son to be taught, she retired to some convent of nuns.
-Bolesław meanwhile, because of his severity and the horrors of his crimes, badly ended his life, and though he was awarded the crown royal, shall not be placed among the Polish kings and princes.
+His mother, coming from an excellent family, unable to bear his iniquity, having taken her youngest son, Casimir, returned to her native land in Saxony, to Brunswick, and having placed her son there to be taught, she retired to some convent of nuns.
+Bolesław, meanwhile, because of his severity and the horrors of his crimes, badly ended his life, and though he was awarded the crown royal, he shall not be placed among the Polish kings and princes.

 However, there is no mention of any coronation of a Polish ruler in this period, which would have to be recorded in the German sources (as was the case with the coronations of Bolesław I and Mieszko II), probably because there was no royal insignia in the country, which had been returned to the Emperor by the well-known Bezprym earlier in the year 1031.

-This brief description of Bolesław in the Wielkopolska Chronicle is very similar with the information about Bezprym who was described in the Chronicles of Hildesheim:
+This brief description of Bolesław in the Wielkopolska Chronicle is very similar to the information about Bezprym, who was described in the Chronicles of Hildesheim: